Lucy Ayoub: Career

 She first gained public attention in 2016, when she read several pieces of her poetry in the framework of the Poetry Slam Israel competition.
 In the same year, she joined the Israeli Public Broadcasting Corporation (IPBC) and started writing and submitting videos.
 In 2017, Ayoub began to host a weekly cultural programme on the radio station.
 In the same year, she began hosting the daily TV programme Culture Club on Kan 11.

 Ayoub was the jury spokesperson for Israel in the Eurovision Song Contest 2018, where her presentation caused a media reaction due to the response of the Israeli Minister of Culture and Sport, Miri Regev, who protested against the fact that Ayoub spoke Arabic during the live broadcast and did not mention Jerusalem.

 Ayoub hosted the green room (artists' backstage) of the Eurovision Song Contest 2019 in Tel Aviv alongside Assi Azar, whereas Erez Tal and Bar Refaeli hosted the main event.
 Before that, on 28 January, Ayoub and Azar hosted the contest's semi-final allocation draw at the Tel Aviv Museum of Art.

 She plays a role in the fourth season of the Netflix series Fauda.

 In November 2021, she announced her departure from the IPBC for Keshet.

 Personal life

-As of 2017, she resides in Tel Aviv with her Jewish-Israeli boyfriend Etay Bar.
+She resides in Tel Aviv with her Jewish-Israeli boyfriend Etay Bar.
+She is now married to Bar.

-Ayoub speaks both Arabic and Hebrew.
-She says of her self-identity in poetry: "[S]ome of you will say I will always be the daughter of the Arab, and at the same time, in the eyes of others, I will always be the daughter of the Jewess.
+Ayoub speaks Arabic and Hebrew.
+In a poem she says of her self-identity: "[S]ome of you will say I will always be the daughter of the Arab, and at the same time, in the eyes of others, I will always be the daughter of the Jewess.
 So do not suddenly tell me that I can not be both."